“No amount of paid media is going to turn bad creative into good content.”

 I read this quote from Gary over the weekend, and in my mind it was an instant winner.

 As the old saying goes… if I had a dollar for every time I’ve seen a bad ad I’d be wealthy beyond belief.

 Aside from posters stuck to street poles or flyers hand delivered around town, it used to be that when you were about to run an ad, a LOT of time, preparation, and thought went into that creative.

 If you were about to drop 10K into a television commercial, you didn’t just throw something together overnight and send it for airing.
 You got professionals to go over it time and time again.
 You planned the visuals just right, you hit the wording absolutely perfect, and you made sure the exact message you wanted to share was delivered without a hitch.

 Or a paper ad.

-Yet still with the amount of time, focus, planning and forethought that went into each and every one of these campaigns, they still weren’t all winners.
+Yet even with the amount of time, focus, planning, and forethought that went into each and every one of these campaigns, they still weren’t all winners.
 Heck, any honest ad exec – even the biggest and most powerful – will tell you that you win some, and you lose some.

 Can you imagine if Pepsi dropped half a million in a television spot and didn’t plan anything out, stayed up late one night after a few beers, flipped open their camera, filmed a quick commercial and sent it in for airing?
 Someone would be losing their job.